 1 cup sugar

-8 bags black tea, green tea, or a mix
+8 bags of black tea, green tea, or a mix

-2 cups starter tea from last batch of kombucha
+2 cups of starter tea from the last batch of Kombucha

-Note: I always find it helpful to read through the entire process before getting started!
+Note: I always find it useful to read through the complete process before starting!

-1. Boil the water and stir sugar to dissolve.
-Brew with tea bags until the water has cooled.
+- Start by boiling the water and add sugar also.
+Stir it to dissolve.
+Brew the solution with the tea bags until the water cools down.

-2. Wash your hands and remove your SCOBY from the jar.
-Place it on a clean plate, careful not to touch any metal as this will weaken the SCOBY over time.
-Reserve 2 cups of the kombucha tea for your next brew.
+- After washing your hands, remove SCOBY from the jar and place it on a clean plate.
+Be careful not to touch any metal; otherwise, your SCOBY will weaken over time.
+Keep two cups of Kombucha tea for your second brew.

-3. Transfer the rest of your kombucha tea to a large bowl with a spout (optional, I just find it easier to pour into the bottles this way).
+- Transfer the rest of the Kombucha tea to the bowl with a spout as I found pouring tea into the bottles this way easier.

-5. Slide the SCOBY gently into the jar and cover with paper towels, secured by a rubber band.
-Ferment for 7-10 days, then do it all again!
 Note: Your SCOBY will continue to grow at this point.
-You'll see a fresh layer form on the top!
+You’ll see a fresh layer form on the top!
 For every fresh batch, peel off the bottom (oldest) layer.
-Toss it or give it to a friend who wants to brew their own kombucha, too!
+Toss it or give it to a friend who wants to brew their own Kombucha, too!

-2. Using a funnel, pour your kombucha into the bottles, leaving about 1/2 an inch at the top.
-Make sure the top is secure so that no oxygen can enter the bottle.
-Set the bottles in an area away from direct sunlight to ferment for 1-3 days.
+- Utilizing a pipe, empty your fermented tea into the containers, leaving around 1/2 an inch at the top.
+Ensure the top is secure so no oxygen can enter the container.
+Set the containers in a place away from direct daylight to ferment for 1-3 days.

-3. Important!
-You have to burp your bottles.
-Yep.
-All that carbon dioxide builds up and can easily shatter your glass bottle into a million tiny pieces, spewing kombucha all over your kitchen.
-(It happened to me once and sounded like a bomb.)
-Every morning, flip open the top over your sink to let some of the gas out.
+- Significant!
+You need to burp your bottles.
+That’s right.
+All that carbon dioxide develops and can break your glass bottle into millions of pieces, heaving Kombucha all around your kitchen.
+(It happened to me once and seemed like a bomb.)
+Every morning, flip open the top over your sink to let a portion of the gas out.

-4. When you're ready to pause fermentation and carbonation, put the bottles in your fridge to chill.
-Fermentation will slow at this point, but it will continue.
-This basically just means your kombucha will grow a bit more tart over time.
+- When you are prepared to stop fermentation and carbonation, put the containers in your refrigerator to chill.
+Fermentation will slow right now, yet it will proceed.
+This fundamentally implies your fermented tea will grow somewhat tarter over the long run.

-5. Before drinking, I like to pour my tea through a strainer so that it's nice and smooth.
+- Prior to drinking, I like to pour my tea through a strainer so that it’s quite smooth and nice.

 Tips to Encourage Fizzy Carbonation + How to Flavor

-It may take a few times around to find out how your like your tea.
-If you want a stronger flavor, let it ferment longer in the jar.
-If you want it less sweet, let it ferment longer in the bottle.
-Find what suits your tastes bests.
+It might require a couple of attempts around to figure out how you like your tea.
+If you need a more grounded flavor, let it ferment longer in the jar.
+Assuming that you need it less sweet, let it ferment longer in the bottle.
+Find what suits your taste.

-If you find that your kombucha isn't carbonating to your likeness, there are a few things you can try:
+If you find that your fermented tea isn’t carbonating to your taste, there are a couple of things you can attempt:

-- Leave it to ferment longer in the bottle
+- Pass on it to ferment longer in the jar

-- Try a different fruit or puree (remember that fruits have different amounts of sugar)
+- Attempt an alternate fruit or puree (recall that natural products have various measures of sugar)

-- Fill the bottle closer to the top
+- Fill the bottle nearer to the top

 How Do I Flavor My Tea?

-This is the fun part!
-You can try any assortment of fruit (fresh or frozen is fine), juice, tea, even herbs.
-Here's a general guide:
+This is the exciting part!
+You can try any type of fruit (fresh or frozen is fine), juice, tea, or even herbs.
+Here’s a general guide:

-- If you're using juice: 2-3 TB per bottle
+- If you are using juice: 2-3 tablespoons per bottle

-- If you're using fruit puree: 1 TB per bottle
+- If you are using fruit puree: 1 tablespoon per bottle

-- If you're using cut fruit: 2 TB per bottle
+- If you are using cut fruit: 2 tablespoons per bottle

 Raspberry + Lemon + Ginger